studioespresso/craft3-seeder/README.md

 [![Beerpay](https://beerpay.io/studioespresso/craft3-seeder/badge.svg)](https://beerpay.io/studioespresso/craft3-seeder)

+## Installation

+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require studioespresso/craft-seeder

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for "Seeder".

 #### Entries (Section ID, count)

 Use the command below, followed by the ``sectionId`` and the number of entries you want to create (defaults to 20 if ommited).